Sikorsky SH-60 Seahawk

 The Sikorsky SH-60/MH-60 Seahawk (or Sea Hawk) is a twin turboshaft engine, multi-mission United States Navy helicopter based on the United States Army UH-60 Black Hawk and a member of the Sikorsky S-70 family.
 The most significant modifications are the folding main rotor blades and a hinged tail to reduce its footprint aboard ships.

 The U.S. Navy acquired H-60 helicopters under the model designations SH-60B, SH-60F, HH-60H, MH-60R, and MH-60S.
 Able to deploy aboard any air-capable frigate, destroyer, cruiser, fast combat support ship, expeditionary transfer dock, amphibious assault ship, littoral combat ship or aircraft carrier, the Seahawk can handle anti-submarine warfare (ASW), anti-surface warfare (ASUW), naval special warfare (NSW) insertion, search and rescue (SAR), combat search and rescue (CSAR), vertical replenishment (VERTREP), and medical evacuation (MEDEVAC).
-When entering service, the SH-60 was too large to operate from some of the smaller vessels in service, so it served along with the Kaman SH-2F and SH-2G models until 2001.
+When entering service, the SH-60B was too large to operate from some of the smaller vessels in service, so it served along with the Kaman SH-2F and SH-2G models until 2001.

 Early model Seahawks began to be retired in the 2010s and 2020s, with the last B model leaving U.S. Navy service in 2015, after over three decades, then the F and H models followed in 2016.
 These were replaced by the upgraded MH-60R and S models.

 Design and development

 Origins

 In the 1970s, the U.S. Navy began looking for a new helicopter to replace the Kaman SH-2 Seasprite.
 The SH-2 Seasprite was used by the Navy as its platform for the Light Airborne Multi-Purpose System (LAMPS) Mark I avionics suite for maritime warfare and a secondary search and rescue capability.
 Advances in sensor and avionic technology lead to the LAMPS Mk II suite being developed by the Naval Air Development Center.
 In 1974, the Navy conducted a competition to develop the Lamps MK III concept, which would integrate both the aircraft and shipboard systems.
 The Navy selected IBM Federal Systems as the Prime systems integrator for the Lamps MK III concept.

 Since the SH-2 was not large enough to carry the Navy's required equipment, a new airframe was required.
 In the mid-1970s, the Army evaluated the Sikorsky YUH-60 and Boeing Vertol YUH-61 for its Utility Tactical Transport Aircraft System (UTTAS) competition.
 The Navy based its requirements on the Army's UTTAS specification, to decrease costs from commonality as the new airframe to carry the Lamps MK III avionics.
-In April 1977, Sikorsky and Boeing-Vertol submitted proposals for Navy versions of their Army UTTAS helicopters for review.
+In April 1977, Sikorsky and Boeing-Vertol submitted proposals for Navy variants of their Army UTTAS helicopters for review.
 The Navy also looked at helicopters being produced by Bell, Kaman, Westland and MBB, but these were too small for the mission.
 In early 1978, the Navy selected Sikorsky's S-70B design, which was designated "SH-60B Seahawk".